SixLabors/docs/articles/imagesharp.drawing/index.md

 # Introduction

 >[!WARNING]
 >ImageSharp.Drawing is still considered BETA quality and we still reserve the rights to change the API shapes.
-WE are yet to priorities performance in our drawing APIs.
+We are yet to priorities performance in our drawing APIs.

 ### What is ImageSharp.Drawing?
 ImageSharp.Drawing is a library build on top on ImageSharp to providing 2D Drawing extensions on top of ImageSharp.